jina-ai/finetuner/docs/notebooks/mesh_to_mesh.md

 <!-- #region id="q7Bb9o5ZHSZ3" -->
 ## Task

-Finetuner supports an embedding model which is based on the Pytorch [implemention](https://github.com/yanx27/Pointnet_Pointnet2_pytorch) of the [PointNet++ model](https://proceedings.neurips.cc/paper/2017/file/d8bf84be3800d12f74d8b05e9b89836f-Paper.pdf).
+Finetuner supports an embedding model which is based on the Pytorch [implementation](https://github.com/yanx27/Pointnet_Pointnet2_pytorch) of the [PointNet++ model](https://proceedings.neurips.cc/paper/2017/file/d8bf84be3800d12f74d8b05e9b89836f-Paper.pdf).
 This tutorial will show you how to train and use this model for 3D mesh search.

-We demonstrate this on the [Modelnet40](https://modelnet.cs.princeton.edu/) dataset which consist of more than 12k 3D meshes of objects from 40 classes.
+We demonstrate this on the [Modelnet40](https://modelnet.cs.princeton.edu/) dataset, which consists of more than 12k 3D meshes of objects from 40 classes.
-Specifically, we want to build a search system, which can receive a 3D mehs and retrieves meshes of the same class.
+Specifically, we want to build a search system, which can receive a 3D mesh and retrieves meshes of the same class.

-We will buid a dataset with some images for

 <!-- #endregion -->